UtpalKant/vedantu-api/README.md

 4. If stock not found delete the entry made and inform customer.

 // by using async-mutex
-Although I read about async mutex, and implemented it to make each process as mutually exclusive.
+Although I read about async mutex, and implemented it to make each process as mutually exclusive, for the part where entry is made into order table & inventory is updated.

 Feel free to reach me at +91 6200557251.
 Write at rudra.utpal@gmail.com.